 Institutional portfolio reallocations can induce strong weekly return predictability among otherwise unrelated stocks (e.g., a copper wire firm and a funeral service firm).

-Pre-Earnings Announcement Drift (under revision, with Peter Easton and Paul Gao)
+Pre-Earnings Announcement Drift (with Peter Easton and Paul Gao)

-We document a predictable drift in stock prices before the earnings announcements of firms that announce their earnings later than other firms in their industry.
-We dynamically form portfolios for late announcers based on the cross section information of early announcers (in terms of historical pairwise covariances of earnings announcement day returns).
+A predictable drift in stock prices before the earnings announcements of firms that announce their earnings later than other firms in their industry.

 Securities Transaction Tax, Trading Behavior, and Market Quality (with Paul Gao and Yonxiang Wang)